Poudingue/Vanilla-Normals-Renewed/README.md

 ## Known Bugs on SEUS Renewed
 - All reflections are smooth reflections.
 This strongly affects the materials appearances and can look wrong.
+- Metals with a low enough smoothness appear as dielectric.

 ## Known Bugs on SEUS PTGI E9
 - Insufficiently smooth metals do not look like metals if “full raytrace reflections” is not active.
 (This is what causes stripes on iron blocks)